boyleconnor/WikiBrainDocker/README.md

    english Wikipedia database
 7. Use that data in order to generate tsv files for use in visualization using the CartoExtractor extractor functionality.
-8. Save the generated files in a volume (TODO: /path/to/volume/) accessible to other containers and the local host
+8. Save the generated files in a volume accessible to other containers and the local host
 9. Run a bash terminal for user input in the event that they'd like to modify the parameters.